 \section{Abstract}

-The optimal control of sustainable energy supply systems, including renewable energies and energy storages, takes a central role in the decarbonization of industrial systems.
+The optimal control of sustainable energy supply systems, including renewable energies and energy storage, takes a central role in the decarbonization of industrial systems.
 However, the use of fluctuating renewable energies leads to fluctuations in energy generation and requires a suitable control strategy for the complex systems in order to ensure energy supply.
 In this paper, we consider an electrified power-to-heat system which is designed to supply heat in form of superheated steam for industrial processes.
-The system consists of a high-temperature heat pump for heat supply, a wind turbine (WT) for power generation, a sensible thermal energy storage (TES) for storing excess heat and a steam generator for providing steam.
-If the system's energy demand cannot be covered by electricity from the WT, additional electricity must be purchased from the power grid.
-For this system, we investigate the cost-optimal operation aiming to minimize the electricity cost from the grid by a suitable system control depending on the available wind power and the amount of energy stored in the TES.
+The system consists of a high-temperature heat pump for heat supply, a wind turbine for power generation, a sensible thermal energy storage for storing excess heat and a steam generator for providing steam.
+If the system's energy demand cannot be covered by electricity from the wind turbine, additional electricity must be purchased from the power grid.
+For this system, we investigate the cost-optimal operation aiming to minimize the electricity cost from the grid by a suitable system control depending on the available wind power and the amount of stored thermal energy.
 This is a decision making problem under uncertainties about the future prices for electricity from the grid and the future generation of wind power.
-The resulting stochastic optimal control problem is treated as finite horizon Markov decision process (MDP) for a multi-dimensional controlled state process.
-We first consider the classical backward recursion techniques for solving the associated dynamic programming equation for the value function and compute the optimal decision rule.
-Since that approach suffers from the curse of dimensionality we also apply Q-learning techniques that are able to provide a good approximate solution to the MDP within a reasonable time.
+The resulting stochastic optimal control problem is treated as finite-horizon Markov decision process for a multi-dimensional controlled state process.
+We first consider the classical backward recursion technique for solving the associated dynamic programming equation for the value function and compute the optimal decision rule.
+Since that approach suffers from the curse of dimensionality we also apply reinforcement learning techniques, namely Q-learning, that are able to provide a good approximate solution to the optimization problem within reasonable time.

 \keywords{Stochastic optimal control, Markov decision processes, Dynamic programming, Q-learning, Power-to-heat system, Renewable energy, Cost-optimal energy management}

 \subclass{ 93E20 \and 90-08 \and 90C40 \and 68T05 \and 91G60 }